Sage-Bionetworks/Bridge-FitBit-Worker/README.md

 To run a full build (including compile, unit tests, findbugs, and jacoco test coverage), run: mvn verify

-(A full build takes about ? min ?? seconds on my laptop, from a clean workspace.)
+(A full build takes about 24 seconds on my laptop, from a clean workspace.)

 To just run findbugs, run:
 mvn compile findbugs:check